PlusInsta/discord-plus/README.md

 This theme aims to be **fully customizable**.
 There are variables at the top of the file that allow you to change things like the background image, the roundness of the UI, and the accent color.
 You can also change the fonts to any fonts installed on your device.

-You could stylize it after a game you like.
+For example, you could stylize it after a game you like.

 ![Minecraft-styled Discord+](https://dl.dropbox.com/s/5h9mjteils9fcck/Image2_2_customized_minecraft.png)